mikepfrank/GLaDOS/README.md

 directory of the repo (since it looks for the GladOS code in the `src/` subdirectory).

+Currently, the server application just brings up the GladOS system console display; there is no server functionality yet.

+**NOTE:** Presently the GladOS console doesn't support terminal resizing.

 ## Usage & Testing

 This section describes the various application programs and tests that can be run.